{{ summaryHeading }}

 Glossary:

-One planned output PDF created from a range token, one source page, or one fixed-size group.
+One planned output PDF created from a range token, one source page, or a fixed-size chunk.

 Range token